thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/async-and-await.md

 Although Promise API helps to avoid the callback hell, it's still requires you to think in asynchronous style.
 How nice if we could write those asynchronous functions in synchronous style!

-If you feel that way, you are not alone.

-There is a proposal called `async/await` which allows you to do exactly that kind of stuff.
+If you feel that way, you are not alone: `async/await` allows you to do exactly that.

 > Async function make it possible to treat functions returning Promise objects as if they were synchronous.